 When it comes to recommending protein intakes, it is important to consider the lifestyle and goals of an individual.
 The following factors must be considered:

 - Training intensity and duration.
 The higher the intensity of training the higher the protein requirements.
 For example, heavyweight training, plyometric training or CrossFit training will break down (damage) the muscles more than aerobic running so a higher protein intake is needed.

 - Age.
 As we get older, we have a reduced anabolic effect from amino acids meaning we cannot rebuild muscles as easily, so over the age of 40, increasing your protein requirements slightly, would be beneficial.

 - Total calorie intake.
 If someone was on a reduced-calorie diet or on a calorie deficit, then protein requirements may go up as protein helps maintain lean muscle and help avoid feelings of hunger.

-The government recommendations are for 0.6 g per kilogram body weight, however, this would be considered the minimum requirements.
+The government recommendations are for 0.6 g per kilogram of body weight, however, this would be considered the minimum requirement.
 Below are the guidelines for different population groups: